 Some of the challenges mixing data and small business

-Challenges and mythos of data and small business
+Challenges and myths of data and small business

 1. Business analytics is too expensive